Chapter 17:

 They walked until they reached the park by the Toyohira River, then walked further inwards until they arrived at a crystal clear pond.
 Here, the noise of honking trucks and clamoring bureaucrats subsided.

 Up ahead, a small group, mostly elderly locals, gathered by the pond.
-A radio sitting on a blanket played the drifting notes of an erhu, while the group moved in uneven synchrony to bend their bodies to the flow of the pond.
-One of them, an old man, perhaps the oldest but most active participant, noticed Kanna approaching from the north.
+A radio sitting on a blanket played the drifting notes of an erhu, while the group moved in uneven synchrony to bend their bodies to the pond’s flow.
+One of them, an old man, perhaps the oldest but most active participant, noticed Kanna approaching.

 “Look!” he said.
 “It’s Doctor Samukawa!”

-The group dropped their routine and hurried to meet her, pushing Reiko out of the way.
+The group dropped their routine and hurried over, pushing Reiko out of the way.

 “It’s so nice to see you, doctor,” one said.
 “It’s been too long.”

-“You have to come see us more often, Dr. Polar Bear!
-Look.
-Look at me.
+“You have to come see us more often, Doctor Polar Bear!
+Look, look.
 My back is starting to ache again!”

 “I’m very grateful,” Kanna smiled.
 “But I’m just here to say you should all consider staying at home with your families this next week.
 I know how much you all love this park, but… a storm is coming, and I don’t want you getting hurt.”